Ernst Thälmann Company

 The intention of Partisan command was to mobilize as many young Germans as possible, to prevent their participation in Waffen-SS units and German police.
 The members of the company included several women of German ethnicity.
 The commanders of Telman Company were Germans who issued orders on German language hoisting national flag of German minority in Yugoslavia.
 The company was reinforced with squad of heavy machineguns.

+In popular culture

+The story of the company and its founding are a major plotline in the 2004 Croatian movie Long Dark Night directed by Antun Vrdoljak.